BAbykiller322/SDPA_EMATM0048_2720314/README.md

  - `Inventory.py`
    Defines the `Inventory` class which tracks current greenhouse stock, applies monthly depreciation and calculates how many items are needed to restock to full capacity.
-   Also defines the `Procurement` class which compares supplier prices, selects the cheapest supplier for each item and calculates restocking cost.
+   Defines the `Procurement` class which compares supplier prices, selects the cheapest supplier for each item and calculates restocking cost.

  - `FlowerShop.py`
    Defines the `FlowerShop` class which holds the list of florists, owns the inventory and procurement objects, tracks the cash balance, checks whether a monthly sales plan is feasible and calculates monthly revenue and costs.